 - In 2000, H.O.M.E. increased the moving program's capacities through the purchase of a second full-size moving truck.

 - In 2001, H.O.M.E. introduced the Upkeep and Repair Program that provides assistance to elderly homeowners in Chicago.

 - And also in 2001, H.O.M.E. partnered with the Chicago Housing Authority and the Chicago Department on Aging to provide assistance and support to approximately 9,000 elderly CHA residents being relocated during the Senior Housing Rehabilitation Initiative.

-- In 2005, H.O.M.E. introduced the Home Again Program that transitions seniors who no longer need to be in nursing homes back into the community through securing new housing and identifying services they need to live independently.
+- In 2005 through 2008, H.O.M.E. introduced the Home Again Program that transitions seniors who no longer need to be in nursing homes back into the community through securing new housing and identifying services they need to live independently.